beakerbrowser/beakerbrowser.com/_posts/2017-06-09-self-mutating-websites.md

 <figure>
 <img src="/img/posts/self-mutating-websites/self-mutation.gif">
-<figcaption>The visitor forks the site, making an editable copy.
-The new fork then writes to itself.</figcaption>
+<figcaption>Forking a self-mutating site to make an editable copy that can write to itself.</figcaption>
 </figure>

 In the example above, the site writes to its own index.html to persist its changes.